yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 h5.
 Session Failover Scenario
 {section}
 {column:width=40%}
-Have {{cacheManager.cacheSessionLocally = false}} when you would like the same web application instance to serve the same client and have the client to failover to another web application in case the original web application fails.
+Have `cacheManager.cacheSessionLocally = false` when you would like the same web application instance to serve the same client and have the client to failover to another web application in case the original web application fails.
 In this case *sticky sessions* should be enabled at the HTTP load-balancer allowing the HTTP request associated with the same session to be routed always to the same Web container.
 When there is a web container failure, other Web container will take over and have the most up-to-date session retrieved from the In-Memory-Data-Grid.
 {column}
 {column}
 {indent}!GRA:Images2^http-session-sticky.jpg!{indent}